antazo/ai-python/README.md

     --sdk-auth > acr-credentials.json
 ```

-This will output a JSON with the rest of information needed for your secrets.
+This will output a JSON to the file **acr-credentials.json** with the rest of information needed for your secrets.

 ## Resources